JalalAmeerzai/ch-api-docs/index.md

 ## Object Models

-The object models for the services can be found on the left menu under "Object Models".
+The object models for the services can be found [here](ObjectModels/).
 They are also linked within their respective documentation pages.

 ## Testing Environment